Realswitzer/Realswitzer.github.io/README.txt

 also if possible, i want to avoid js because js is pretty cringe, and i dont want to call on some ext domain for site functionality.

+if you do, i wont mail you a cookie (2 weeks + possible fees) but i will create a shoutout page and you will be included -- if you want to commit but not be included, email me or contact me in some other way. -s